xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 In this post we have shown why an ordinary least square (OLS) linear regression is not a good modeling approach for time series data since they usualy present non-negligible autocorrelation that violates some assumptions of OLS.

-We demonstrated with an example how to use python (`statsmodel`, `matplotlib`, `altair` and `pandas`) to visualize residuals and plot autocorrelation and partial autocorrelations charts to figure out the lag of an autoregressive model and then implemented a ARIMA model using `statsmodel` to observed a more accurate and precise analysis and how to interpret `statsmodel` model output for OLS and ARIMA.
+We demonstrated with an example how to use python (`statsmodels`, `matplotlib`, `altair` and `pandas`) to visualize residuals and plot autocorrelation and partial autocorrelations charts to figure out the lag of an autoregressive model and then implemented a ARIMA model using `statsmodels` to observed a more accurate and precise analysis and how to interpret `statsmodels` model output for OLS and ARIMA.

 We also showed how to plot in a single chart the models estimates (mean and 95% confidence interval) for the time periods before and after intervention and its respective counterfactual.